amandalui/types-of-type/README.md

 _Charting out the different pieces that make up letters_

 - [x] on mobile, make first two images larger and scroll horizontally (Amanda will try first)
-- [ ] Hide horizontal scrollbar
+- [x] Hide horizontal scrollbar
-- [ ] enable horizontal scroll with mouse wheel / verticall scroll
+- [x] enable horizontal scroll with mouse wheel / vertical scroll
 - [ ] Some other type of interaction?
+(Hyperlink to parts?)

 ### *1–4 Type Categories*